Are you going after your goals in secret, all by yourself?

-Accountability is great, the community is great, but you also need a mentor.
+Accountability is great, the community is even better, but you also need a mentor.

-They’ve been where you are now, and sometimes the only shortcut there is sticking with one person’s advice and seeing it through to results.
+They’ve been where you are now, and sometimes the only shortcut there is, is actually sticking with one person’s advice and seeing it through to results.

 Who is sharing their shortcuts with you?

 To build your own entourage to help you reach your goals, start by opening up to one person who loves you and whom you trust.

 Start by asking yourself, who can I ask for help and invite in on my goals?

 It’s less scary when you share your ideas with someone you know will support you no matter what.
 I don’t recommend starting by publically accounting your goals.

 When you find your person, that can be a friend, partner, family member, or mentor who loves and supports you, ask them out to coffee to chat about your dreams and goals.